-- (1) The powers and functions of the Regulator are to be exercised and performed, in accordance with this Act and the Regulations, by its executive officers, staff and contractors, functioning within the following offices and structures: - (a) The Chief Executive Officer, who- - (i) has the powers and functions set out in section 34 or elsewhere in this Act; and - (ii) is appointed in terms of section 35; - (b) A number of Executive Officers, as- - (i) established by the Board on the recommendation of the Chief Executive Officer in terms of subsection (2); and - (ii) appointed in terms of section 35; - (c) The Executive Regulatory Panel, as described in subsection (4); and - (d) The Executive Administrative Committee, as described in subsection (5).
+- (1) The powers and functions of the Regulator are to be exercised and performed, in accordance with this Act and the Regulations, by its executive officers, staff and contractors, functioning within the following offices and structures: - (a) The Chief Executive Officer, who- - (i) has the powers and functions set out in Section 33 or elsewhere in this Act; and

-- (2) The Chief Executive Officer must recommend to the Board the establishment of at least three positions to be filled by Executive Officers, and the proposed mandate for each of those positions. - (3) Each Executive Officer is responsible for matters pertaining to the functions of the Regulator, as assigned by the Chief Executive Officer. - (4) The Executive Regulatory Panel- - (a) comprises the Chief Executive Officer and a minimum of three Executive Officers; - (b) collectively makes decisions on all regulatory matters in terms of this Act; and - (c) must establish internal procedures governing the consideration of the regulatory matters assigned to it and the issuing of regulatory decisions. - (5) The Executive Administrative Committee - (a) comprises the Chief Executive Officer and any other officers or staff of the Regulator, as determined by the Board on the recommendation of the Chief Executive Officer; and - (b) considers and may determine internal administrative matters concerning the functioning of the Regulator. - (6) The Board, on the recommendation of the Chief Executive Officer, may establish other Executive committees to address particular matters.
+- (ii) is appointed in terms of Section 34; - (b) A number of Executive Officers, as- - (i) established by the Board on the recommendation of the Chief Executive Officer in terms of subsection (2); and - (ii) appointed in terms of Section 34; - (c) The Executive Regulatory Panel, as described in subsection (4); and - (d) The Executive Administrative Committee, as described in subsection (5). - (2) The Chief Executive Officer must recommend to the Board the establishment of at least three positions to be filled by Executive Officers, and the proposed mandate for each of those positions. - (3) Each Executive Officer is responsible for matters pertaining to the functions of the Regulator, as assigned by the Chief Executive Officer. - (4) The Executive Regulatory Panel- - (a) comprises the Chief Executive Officer and a minimum of three Executive Officers; - (b) collectively makes decisions on all regulatory matters in terms of this Act; and - (c) must establish, and publish internal procedures governing the consideration of the regulatory matters assigned to it and the issuing of regulatory decisions, which must include, at a minimum, the following - - (i) timeframes for the consideration of relevant matters; - (ii) information for public dissemination; - (iii) treatment of confidential information; and - (iv) review of impact of regulatory decisions.

+- (a) comprises the Chief Executive Officer and any other officers or staff of the Regulator, as determined by the Board on the recommendation of the Chief Executive Officer; and - (b) considers and may determine internal administrative matters concerning the functioning of the Regulator. - (6) The Board, on the recommendation of the Chief Executive Officer, may establish other Executive committees to address particular matters.

-34. Chief Executive Officer
+33. Chief Executive Officer

-- (1) The Chief Executive Officer- - (a) must provide administrative support to facilitate the Board carrying out its functions; - (b) must provide advice to the Board on any matter that this Act, or any other legislation, requires the Board to determine;

-- (c) must refer any regulatory matter arising under this Act to the Board for an advisory opinion, if requested to do so by the Executive Regulatory Panel; and - (d) may make a referral contemplated in paragraph (c) at any other time; and - (e) is not bound by any advisory opinion given by the Board in terms of paragraph(c) or (d).
+- (1) The Chief Executive Officer- - (a) must provide administrative support to facilitate the Board carrying out its functions; - (b) must provide advice to the Board on any matter that this Act, or any other legislation, requires the Board to determine; - (c) must refer any governance matter arising under this Act to the Board for an advisory opinion, if requested to do so by the Executive Regulatory Panel; and - (d) may make a referral contemplated in paragraph (c) at any other time. - (2) The Chief Executive Officer may- - (a) appoint employees or contractors to assist in performing the functions of the Regulator, other than the Executive Officers; - (b) assign any management or other duties to employees of the Regulator, who have appropriate skills to assist in the management, or control over any function of the Regulator;

-(2) The Chief Executive Officer may-

-- (a) retain employees or contractors to assist in performing the functions of the Regulator, other than the Executive Officers; - (b) assign any management or other duties to employees of the Regulator, who have appropriate skills to assist in the management, or control over any function of the Regulator; - (c) delegate, with or without conditions, any of the powers or functions of the Chief Executive Officer to any suitably qualified employee of the Regulator, but any such delegation does not divest the Chief Executive Officer of responsibility for the exercise or any power or performance of any duty; and - (d) may establish temporary or permanent staff or administrative committees to advise the Regulator on any technical, administrative or financial matter.

-(3) The Chief Executive Officer-

-- (a) is responsible for all matters pertaining to the functions of the Regulator; and - (b) is responsible to the Board for- - (i) all income and expenditure of the Regulator; - (ii) all revenue collected by the Regulator; and - (iii) all assets, and the discharge of all liabilities, of the Regulator.
+- (c) delegate, with or without conditions, any of the powers or functions of the Chief Executive Officer to any suitably qualified employee of the Regulator, but any such delegation does not divest the Chief Executive Officer of responsibility for the exercise or any power or performance of any duty; and - (d) establish temporary or permanent staff or administrative committees to advise the Regulator on any technical, administrative or financial matter. - (3) The Chief Executive Officer- - (a) is responsible for all matters pertaining to the functions of the Regulator; and - (b) is responsible to the Board for- - (i) all income and expenditure of the Regulator; - (ii) all revenue collected by the Regulator; and - (iii) all assets, and the discharge of all liabilities, of the Regulator.

-35. Appointment of executive officers
+34. Appointment of executive officers